yelamanchili-murali/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-3-file_search.md

 The following conversation uses data from both the Contoso sales database and the uploaded Tents Data Sheet, so the results will vary depending on the query.

-1. **Show as a table the beginner tents we sell?**
+1. **What brands of tents do we sell?**

-    Notice that the agent responds with relevant information from the Tents Data Sheet.
-Review the data sheet to understand why the agent selected those specific tents.
+    The agent responds with a list of tent brands from the Tents Data Sheet.

+    !!! note
+        In the first lab, you may have noticed that the transaction history did not include tent brands or descriptions.
+This is because the underlying database schema does not store brand or description data.
+However, if you check the tents data sheet, you’ll find that this information is included.
+The agent can now reference the data sheet to access details such as brand, description, product type, and category, and relate this data back to the Contoso sales database.

+2. **What product type and categories are these brands associated with?**

+    The agent provides a list of product types and categories associated with the tent brands.

-2. **What were the sales of beginner tents in 2024 by region?**
+3. **What were the sales of alpine gear in 2024 by region?**

+    The agent responds with sales data from the Contoso sales database.

+4. **Show as a table and include the brand names**

+    The agent responds with a table of sales data from the Contoso sales database, including the brand names.

 ## Stop the Agent App